PankajShegokar/LearningApacheSpark/doc/setup.rst

 Set up Spark on Cloud
 +++++++++++++++++++++

-Folloing the setup steps in :ref:`set-up-Ubuntu`, you can set up your own cluster on the cloud, for example AWS, Google Cloud.
+Following the setup steps in :ref:`set-up-Ubuntu`, you can set up your own cluster on the cloud, for example AWS, Google Cloud.
 Actually, for those clouds, they have their own Big Data tool.
 Yon can run them directly whitout any setting just like